Table of Contents

 Training focus:

-- Child development and learning stages
+- The child development and the learning stages.

-- How to use Montessori materials correctly
+- How to use the Montessori materials correctly.

-- Creating a peaceful and organized classroom
+- Creating a positive and organized classroom.

 Nursery Teacher Qualifications